vava408/vava408/README.md

 ## 🌍 About Me

 I’m passionate about video game creation, web development, and cybersecurity.
 My goal is to develop projects that combine creativity and performance.
-Currently, I’m exploring several programming languages to broaden my skills:
+Currently in BUT Informatics, I’m exploring several programming languages to broaden my skills:

 - **Java (in exploration)**
 - **PHP  (in exploration)**